emasalari/Linux_TP-s/README.md

-# All interesting things about Ubuntu Linux
+# Interesting things about Ubuntu Linux